Why Your Brain Cannot Handle New Year’s Resolutions

 Changing ingrained eating habits while also trying to discipline yourself to write a thesis, will probably result in a lot of frustration.

 Most likely, you will not be able to follow through on either resolution

 To maximize your chances of following through, pick just one resolution and stick to it.

-Alternatives: I understand that sometimes it is difficult to pick just one resolution.
+Alternatives to multiple resolutions: I understand that sometimes it is difficult to pick just one resolution.
 I was 10 lbs overweight during my last year of graduate school, because I spent so much time working that I neglected my exercise routine and I ate whatever free food was around to get me through the day: pizza, cookies, or brownies.

 As December 31st got closer, I had to make a decision about my New Year’s resolution: Was it more important to lose weight and be healthy, or was it more important to finish my thesis?
 They were both important!
 The resolution that I picked was to go the the gym every day during my lunch hour.